Rosen leads 99-yard TD drive in Dolphins’ win over Jaguars

 SLOW START

-The Dolphins didn’t have a first down until their fourth possession, when the Jaguars jumped offside on third and five.
+The Dolphins didn’t have a first down until their fourth possession, when the Jaguars jumped offside on third-and-5.

 In the first half, the Dolphins gained 47 yards and were penalized for 63.